s2005/zsh-history/src/zsh-history-volume/README.md

 It ensures that Zsh history is saved to a Docker volume and shared across terminal sessions and container rebuilds.

 Key features:
+- Fixed path configuration for consistent usage
+- Unique volume name per container for isolation
 - Automatic volume mounting for persistent history storage
-- Configurable history path and volume name
 - Automatically depends on Zsh plugins feature

 ## Advantages of Volume Mounts